Valsartan Lawsuit, Amlodipine Recall | Class Action?

 Exposed to a carcinogen

 The plaintiffs are those who have been prescribed and have taken the medication.
 The damage that they have suffered is that they have been exposed to a carcinogen.
 They will likely have to be monitored for the rest of their lifetimes to ascertain whether or not they have developed tumors as a result of this medication.
 Additionally, there was a Valsartan lawsuit filed in federal court in Missouri against some of the same defendants with similar allegations.
+If you were a victim of the amlodipine besylate 5mg recall, you need to seek compensation and justice.

 As more revelations come out about additional plants, one can anticipate that the number of Valsartan lawsuits against the manufacturers of these medications will continue to grow.
 Right now, these suits have not been filed as a Valsartan class action.
 There is no Valsartan class action even though there are common grounds of complaint among the plaintiffs and they have suffered similar harms.However, there is a Valsartan MDL lawsuit pending in New Jersey Federal Court.
 The Varsartan MDL is better then any hypothetical Valsartan class action lawsuit because in an MDL, a victim has the right to their own individual trial and the victim can reject a settlement and proceed to an individual trial.